playcanvas/developer.playcanvas.com/content/en/user-manual/made-with-playcanvas.md

 Below is our showcase video of some of the best WebGL browser games and experiences made with PlayCanvas.

-Find more fantastic games and experiences made by our users at [Awesome PlayCanvas GitHub repo][awesome-playcanvas]!
+Find more fantastic games and experiences made by our users in the [PlayCanvas Awesome List][awesome-playcanvas]!

 ## PlayCanvas Showcase 2021
 Links to the content showcased can be found on the [blog post][2021-blog-post].